Snimm/Heatmap-Generation/README.md

 - Replace `sinusoidal_with_noise()` with  `gradient_based()` if simpler data fits your needs better.

 2.1 **Check Mock Data Generation Code:**
-- Review the create_mock_data function and ensure it meets your testing requirements.
+- Review the `CreateMockData` class and ensure it meets your testing requirements if you don't use your own data.

 *Step 2: Process Data*

 3.1 **Check Missing Value Handling Code (if needed):**
-- If you have missing values in your data, review handle_missing_values function.
+- If you have missing values in your data, review `handle_missing_values` function.
+The function uses cubic method.
-- This step is optional if your data is complete or you have your own method for handling missing values.
+- This is optional if your data is complete or you have your own method for handling missing values.

 3.2 **Check data description code:**
-- check `analyze` function which resturns various properties of the data.
+- check `analyze` function which returns various properties of the data.

 *Step 4: Create Heatmap*